intel/mlir-extensions/docs/rfcs/XeTile.md

 | [ 64:95, 0:127] | [0, 0] , [0, 1] |
 | [96:127, 0:127] | [1, 0] , [1, 1] |

-Within the `xetile.sg_map`, `wi_layout` specifies the layout in which WI threads correspond to the memory, and `wi_data` describes the data block accessed by each WI thread.
-In the example above, wi_layout=[2, 8] means that each subgroup has 16 WI threads in 2 rows and 8 columns, and wi_data=[1,2] means that each WI thread owns a [1,2] data fragment.
-The data elements with each data fragment assigned to a WI thread must be contiguous.
-So the sg_map describes a total [2,16] submatrix at the subgroup level.

-The size of `sg_data` within `xetile.wg_map` must be divisible by sg_map size, which equals to `wi_layout` multiplying with `wi_data` within `xetile.sg_map`.
-More specifically, for each dimension, the `sg_data` size must be divisible by `wi_layout` x `wi_data`.
-The sg_data size must be larger than or equal to the sg_map size.
-When the 2D subtensor size is larger than the sg_map size, it is distributed to WI threads in a round-robin fashion.

 ## Alternative design considerations